Student Info, Resources, & ctcLink

 Welcome

 You’ve decided to enroll in a CHS course – now what?
 The good news is most of the work for your class goes on behind the scenes.
-After you apply for admission, enroll, and pay your fee (or make arrangements with your school), you’ll be all set.
+After you apply for admission and enroll, you'll be all set.
 But did you know you are not just a student at your high school?
 You’re a North Seattle College student, too.
 That means you have the college’s resources available to you.
 It also means you’ll have the same rights and responsibilities as any other NSC student.
 See below for more information.

 ctcLink